jkaewprateep/PyGame_MonsterKong_as_object/README.md

 # PyGame_MonsterKong_as_object

-For working and study with PyGame Monster Kong game, it required to access object like variables in the games by this method, class access from initail class as Python programming like.
+For working and studying with PyGame Monster Kong game, required to access object-like variables in the games by this method, class access from initial class as Python programming like.

 ## Key constants ##